offbynull/learn/Math/input/input.md

 * subtract 100s position: 0-0 results in 0 (why? because 11 is the same as 011)

 The way to perform this algorithm in real-life is to stack the two numbers being subtracted on top of each other, where the positions for both numbers match up (e.g. the 1s position matches up, the 10s position matches up, the 100s position matched up, etc..).
 Then, subtract the individual single digit components together (from right-to-left).
-Everytime borrowing is needed, cross out the number being changed and put the place their new numbers above.
+Every time borrowing is needed, cross out the number being changed and put the place their new numbers above.
 For example, subtracting 100 and 11 ...

 ```{kthelper}
 VerticalSubtraction